MANA RESIDENCY: SENSORY EXPLORATIONS

-During 2015-2016, I was selected for a year long curatorial programming residency at Mana Contemporary Chicago.
-I approached this opportunity as a hybrid design research and experience based learning project to explore concepts around sensory experience and community.
+During 2015-2016, I was invited to do a year long curatorial programming residency at Mana Contemporary Chicago.
+I approached this opportunity as a hybrid design research and experience-based learning project to explore concepts around sensory experience and community.
 I had been asking questions about what it means to engage the senses as a mode of learning and social connection.

 The following are selected examples of the programs I created and/or curated in Mana’s warehouse space on the South Side of Chicago.